Bono-746/Bono-746.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "About Me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-## About Me

-I am an Erasmus Mundus graduate in Geo-Information Science and Earth Observation for Environmental Modelling and Management (GEM), with a specialization in Food Security.
+I am an Erasmus Mundus graduate in Geo-Information Science and Earth Observation for Environmental Modelling and Management (GEM), specializing in Food Security.
 I completed the programme at Lund University, Sweden, and UCLouvain, Belgium.

 My research interests lie at the intersection of Earth Observation, remote sensing, GIS, environmental modelling, and machine learning.
 I am particularly interested in applying satellite observations and geospatial methods to agricultural monitoring, crop mapping, food security, climate variability, and environmental change.